zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.md

 ```

 _[`this`]_ Register clipboard actions for new element(s) to the client.
 This includes
-automatically invoking `ZeroClipboard.activate` on the current element when it is hovered over,
+automatically invoking `ZeroClipboard.focus` on the current element when it is hovered over,
 unless the `autoActivate` configuration property is set to `false`.